 The healthiest pops, of course, are ones using all of the whole fruit with no added sugar.

 When making these comparisons, carbs are the key factor to look for – technically, to find the true carb rate, you can subtract the amount of fiber from the amount of carbohydrate.
-That’s part of what makes whole fruit better for you than juice – the fiber helps to slow down the glycemic process, and helps, well, you know.
+That’s part of what makes whole fruit better for you than juice – the fiber helps to slow down the glycemic process.
 (Protein will help to slow down that glycemic process, too.)

 These pops work out to a little less than five teaspoons of sugar per pop – which I consider high, although the sites for other recipes claiming “healthy” popsicles with the same ratio, considered this same ratio low.
 (Part of the reason for the amount of sugar is the lemon is really tart, and, as discussed the sugar helps the texture in the frozen treat.)